-A month has gone by since the last earnings report for Cracker Barrel Old Country Store (CBRL).
-Shares have lost about 5.7% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Cracker Barrel Old Country Store (CBRL).
+Shares have lost about 41% in that time frame, underperforming the S&P 500.

-Comparable store restaurant sales increased 3.8% in the reported quarter, courtesy of a 3.6% uptick in average check and a 0.2% increase in comparable store restaurant traffic.
-Also, the average menu price rose about 2.3%.
-Moreover, comps compared favorably with the third quarter’s 1.3% rise.
+Comparable store restaurant sales increased 3.8% in the reported quarter courtesy of a 4% uptick in average check, partially offset by a 0.2% decline in comparable store restaurant traffic.
+Also, the average menu price rose about 2.2%.
+Nonetheless, comparable store retail sales in fiscal second quarter inched up 1.3% from the prior-year quarter’s figure.

-Operating income in the fiscal fourth quarter totaled $79.4 million, down 4% year over year.
-Operating margin was 10.1%, down 10 basis points from the prior-year quarter.
+Operating income in fiscal second quarter totaled $79.1 million, up 3.2% year over year.
+Operating margin was 9.4%, down 10 basis points from the prior-year quarter’s figure.

 How Have Estimates Been Moving Since Then?

-At this time, Cracker Barrel has a great Growth Score of A, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Cracker Barrel has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Cracker Barrel has a Zacks Rank #2 (Buy).
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Notably, Cracker Barrel has a Zacks Rank #1 (Strong Buy).
 We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report